radergan/weather-dashboard/README.md

-# Personal Portfolio Page

-This is the personal portfolio site of Patrick Dalton.

-## Content

-Content includes index.html, portfolio.html and contact.html
+# Weather Dashboard

+This site will display a weather dashboard for the city you type in.
+It will retain a localStorage list of cities previously typed.

-## Layout
+## API

-Layout utilizes Bootstrap 4.
+API documentation can be found here: https://openweathermap.org/